Taste the authentic robata grill in London: binchotan‑fired dishes at Aki Marylebone

 BLACK GINGER BABY CHICKEN: aged barley miso, onsen egg, fresh truffle, Japanese herbs.

 It sits right on the line between comfort and theatre.
-The miso brings bass notes, the truffle deepens them, and the onsen egg gives you that soft, glossy finish you didn’t know you needed.
+The miso brings bass notes, the truffle deepens them, and the onsen egg delivers that soft, glossy finish you did not know you needed.

 Robata Grill in London - Canadian Lobster enrobed in Kobe fat, foie gras mochi, tomato lobster ponzu, Japanese herbs.